 I am a FRQSC-funded doctoral student in Concordia University’s Communication program where my research focuses on videogame afterlife, fandom, and intellectual property law.

 My master’s thesis, also completed at Concordia, investigated a number of videogame hacking subcultures — communities that make unauthorized alterations to titles after their release — using interviews, qualitative game analysis, and iterative writing.

-I am currently a student representative and web writer for the Technoculture, Art and Games lab, an active member of Dr Mia Consalvo’s mLab, and a research assistant at the Residual Media Depot.
+I am currently a student representative for the Technoculture, Art and Games lab, an active member of Dr Mia Consalvo’s mLab, and a research assistant at the Residual Media Depot.
 My ongoing academic projects involve studying socioeconomic class representations in videogames, identifying trends in Metroid and Super Metroid hacking, and analyzing the riddle structures embedded in role-playing gamebooks.

 In my spare time, I make videogame hacks, craft tabletop RPG campaign settings, and pet my cats a whole lot.
 My projects have received thousands of downloads and have been featured in books, courses, magazines, contests, blogs, and more.

 Most recently, you can find my research cited in Alex Custodio’s Who Are You?
 Nintendo’s Game Boy Advance Platform and you can purchase my videogame hack HyperBound as an illicit, unauthorized, and radically lime green Super Famicom cartridge.